Registered Agent: Everything You Need to Know

 The Importance of a Registered Agent

-Most states require enterprise entities to have registered agent, but even when your state does not, you should strongly consider getting one.
-For businesses without a brick-and-mortar location in the state within which your business operates, a registered agent is needed to receive legal documents and represent your entity.
+Most states require business entities to have registered agent, but even when your state does not, you should strongly consider getting one.
+For businesses without a brick-and-mortar location in the state in which your business operates, a registered agent is needed to receive legal documents and represent your entity.

 What Are the Benefits of Having a Registered Agent?

-As your registered agent’s address will stay the same, you may simply change your corporation location without essentially having to file extra paperwork to change your address with the state for each transfer.
+As your registered agent’s address will stay the same, you may change your corporate location without having to file extra paperwork to change your address with the state for each transfer.

 A Registered Agent’s Role